benjaminkostiuk/bonfire/README.md

 python -m venv venv
 venv\Scripts\activate.bat
 ```
-To install the _bonfire_ CLI from the root of the repository run:
+To install the _bonfire_ CLI, from the root of the repository run:
 ```
 pip install .
 ```